ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency is implemented by providing a consistent, append-only, cryptographically verifiable, publicly available record of entries.
 A SCITT instance is referred to as a Transparency Service.
-Implementations of Transparency Services may protect their Verifiable Data Structure using a combination of trusted hardware, replication and consensus protocols, and cryptographic evidence.
+Implementations of Transparency Services may protect their Append-only Log and Verifiable Data Structure using a combination of trusted hardware, consensus protocols, and cryptographic evidence.
 A Receipt is an offline, universally-verifiable proof that an entry is registered in the Verifiable Data Structure.
 Requesting a Receipt can result in the production of a new Receipt for the same Signed Statement.
 A Receipt's verification key, signing algorithm, validity period, header parameters or other claims MAY change each time a Receipt is produced.